top of page

 I love to play.
 I spent most of my childhood protecting my treasured home from imaginary pirates and pesky vikings on a makeshift boat (i.e. standing in mud puddles with tree branches for oars).
 I spent a decade (okay, maybe two…) defending what I love against villainous characters, relying on my glorious sword fighting skills, and integrating my family’s abilities to play with me to overcome seemingly impossible hurdles.
 Little did I know, my childhood prepared me for life’s tumultuous obstacles.
 Obstacles that unfortunately, made it difficult to remain youthful.
 I recognize that when we grow up, we often lose the ability to play and connect with our senses.
 During moments of heartache, loss, and upheaval, we forget how to attune to our mind, body, soul, and spirit.
 Through Somatic and Mindful techniques, including, but not limited to, Synergetic Play Therapy, Integrated Somatic Trauma Therapy, EMDR, psychedelic assisted therapy, and attachment strategies, it is my goal to support you to connect with yourself and find new ways to manage issues.

 In my personal life, you can find me playing with my dog in the Colorado mountains, performing on stage, capturing moments with my digital (and analog) camera, and documenting my imagined worlds on paper.
-It is also my theory that a good therapist has their own therapist, so you will also find me continuing to integrate skills in the client's chair.
+It is also my theory that a good therapist has their own therapist, so you will find me continuing to integrate skills in the client's chair.